sammyhenningsson/shaf/README.md

 [![Gem Version](https://badge.fury.io/rb/shaf.svg)](https://badge.fury.io/rb/shaf)
 [![Build Status](https://travis-ci.org/sammyhenningsson/shaf.svg?branch=master)](https://travis-ci.org/sammyhenningsson/shaf)
 Shaf is a framework for building hypermedia driven REST APIs.
 Its goal is to be like a lightweight version of `rails new --api` with hypermedia as a first class citizen.
 Instead of reinventing the wheel Shaf uses [Sinatra](http://sinatrarb.com/) and adds a layer of conventions similar to [Rails](http://rubyonrails.org/).
 It uses [Sequel](http://sequel.jeremyevans.net/) as ORM and [HALPresenter](https://github.com/sammyhenningsson/hal_presenter) for policies and serialization (which means that the mediatype being used is [HAL](http://stateless.co/hal_specification.html)).
 Most APIs claiming to be RESTful completly lacks the concept of links and relies upon clients to construction urls to _known_ endpoints.
 Thoses APIs are missing some of the concepts that Roy Fielding put together in is dissertation about REST.
-Having the server always returning payloads with links (hypermedia) makes the responsibilies more clear and allows for robust implementations.
+If you don't have full understanding of what REST is then that's fine.
+Though you are encouraged to read up on the basics.
+Perhaps [this blog](https://apisyouwonthate.com/blog/rest-and-hypermedia-in-2019) might make things a little bit more clear.
+_TL;DR_: REST was "invented" by describing how the web is architectured.
+Browsers, servers, cache proxies etc all use the same interface, where URIs and mediatypes play a big part.
+This enables any browser to connect to any web server without prior knowledge about each other.
+In my oppinion, the goal of REST APIs is to be a part of that web architecture.
+As an example this means that any hypermedia client, speaking HAL (or some other hypermedia type) should be able to communicate with any API which can return HAL responses without prior knowledge.
+Of course a developer and/or a user needs to guide the client into what actions to take, but it shouldn't require a special Foo Client to talk to a Foo API.

+Building a REST API requires knowledge about standards and a lot of boring stuff.
+Shaf aims to reduce those prerequirements, minimize bikeshedding and to get up and running quickly.
+Some of the benefits of using Shaf is that you get:
+ - Scaffolding
+ - Serialization
+ - Authorization
+ - Content negotiation
+ - Documentation
+ - Forms
+ - Uri helpers
+ - Pagination
+ - Testing
+ - HTTP caching
+ - Link preloading (enables HTTP2 Push)

 ## Getting started
 Install Shaf with